thomasnield/oreilly_getting_started_with_sql/README.md

 For Mac OS X, SQLiteStudio comes packaged as a DMG file.
 [Learn how to install a DMG here.](https://www.youtube.com/watch?v=7BrtaOfQVXQ).

+## SQliteStudio Bug Note

-**CRITICAL NOTE: The recent release of SQLiteStudio 3.1.0 has a bug impacting the rounding examples.
+The recent release of SQLiteStudio 3.1.0 has a bug impacting the rounding examples.
 For instance, the example on Chapter 4 page 26 will produce this incorrect output.**

 ![](http://i.imgur.com/7uF0mph.png)